15 key remote work statistics for 2022

 15: Non-remote and full-time remote workers have similar levels of engagement

 This isn't purely another point in remote work's column.
 According to research by Gallup, full-time remote workers are, on average, 30% engaged.
 This is the same level of engagement attributed to employees who have never worked remotely.
 This suggests that the two extremes have more in common than seems apparent.

 Needing more information on remote work best practices and top tips?

-Remembering all of that can be a real headache, but if you’re still hungry for more telecommuting knowledge, why not check out our list of top tools and services for remote workers?
+So those are all the remote working stats in 2022 you need to know.
+Remembering all of that can be a real headache, but if you're still hungry for more telecommuting knowledge, why not check out our list of top tools and services for remote workers?